mithgil/andor_sif_class/README.md

+# andorSif class
-# andor_sif_class: An easy, clear python class for sif reading and data visualization
+An easy, clear python class for sif reading and data visualization

 Based on [`sif_parser`](https://github.com/fujiisoup/sif_parser), and build a simple python class for better enjoyment in data visualization.